almihan/IoT-DNS-Replication/README.md

   IDF(q_i) = $log (1 + \frac{Nc}{Nc(q_i)+1})$

-3. Compute the threasholds for each IoT device
+#### 3. Compute the threasholds for each IoT device(code in threashold.py)

+* Find similarity score between IoT and non-IoT devices and treat them as negetive scores.
+* Find similarit score between IoT and IoT devices and treat them as positive scores.
+* Generate ROC curve
+* Use 0.1% as a tolerable flase positve rate to find a threashold